Joan Rivers: Death

 On January 26, 2015, Melissa Rivers filed a malpractice lawsuit against the clinic and the doctors who performed surgery on her mother.
-The suit was settled for an undisclosed amount in May 2016, with the doctors accepting responsibility for Rivers' death.
+The suit was settled for an undisclosed amount in May 2016, with the doctors accepting responsibility for Rivers's death.

 Reactions and tributes

-Upon Rivers' death, friends, fans, family and celebrities paid tribute.
-Numerous comedians recognized Rivers' influence on their career, including Kathy Griffin, who considered Rivers her "mentor", noting, "She brought a fearlessness and a brand of humor into our homes that we really need."
+Upon Rivers's death, friends, fans, family and celebrities paid tribute.
+Numerous comedians recognized Rivers's influence on their career, including Kathy Griffin, who considered Rivers her "mentor", noting, "She brought a fearlessness and a brand of humor into our homes that we really need."
 Chris Rock said "she was the hippest comedian from the time she started to the day she died".
 Describing her as a force in comedy, he added, "No man ever said, 'Yeah, I want to go on after Joan.'
 No, Joan Rivers closed the show every night."
 Other comedians recalled working with her on stage and television decades earlier: stand-up performer Don Rickles said "working with her and enjoying the fun times of life with her was special".
-Carol Burnett calls Rivers "the poster child for the Energizer Bunny".
+Carol Burnett called Rivers "the poster child for the Energizer Bunny".